ChinaLongGanHu/java-common-benchmarks/README.md

 ## How the project is organized

-Each benchmark suite is stored in single class.
+Each benchmark suite is stored in a single class with a name that _must_ end with `Benchmark`.
 Every benchmark class explains in java docs what the goal is, i.e. what is going to be measured and why.
 Each benchmark suite should have at least two individual benchmark methods.

 Moreover, each java doc will also contain the actual benchmark results.

 ## How to run the benchmarks?

 Easy :) The project is build with [Gradle](http://www.gradle.org/).
-Each benchmark has it's own task, named as `runFooBenchmark`.
-So all you have to do is to invoke that task from command line:
+Benchmarks are run just by passing the class name.
+Since class name must end with `Benchmark`, Gradle will recognize it and run it.
+For example:

-    gradlew clean runFooBenchmark
+    gradlew clean FooBenchmark

-Running `clean` task is optional.
+Running `clean` task first is optional.

 When running benchmarks, try not to use your computer for anything else.
 Try to minimize the number of background tasks.